cs5435/cs5435.github.io/index.md

 ### Attendance

-The course will have <b>four sessions each week: Tuesdays and Thursdays 12-12:50p and 10-10:50p ET</b>.  <u>The content is different in all four sessions</u>.
+The course will have <b>four sessions each week: Tuesdays and Thursdays 12-12:50p and 10-10:50p ET</b>.
+The content is different in all four sessions.
 Tuesday 12n and Thursday 10p are live lectures, Tuesday 10p and Thursday 12n are interactive recitations for deep dives into certain topics, extra material, and Q&A.

 You are <b>required to attend</b> at least two sessions per week (see [**Canvas**]({{site.data.main.canvas}}) for the Zoom link) and can watch the [**video recordings**]({{site.data.main.video}}) of the sessions you did not to attend.